 Here is a link to a rather nerdy article.
 The article has extensive vector & other diagrams, & some conclusions about contact forces that may well surprise you.
 When you read it, keep in mind what REALLY happens when you are cornering.
 THINK about the effects of you changing a tire size ....from, an example here, a 90/90 to a 100/90.
 What REALLY happens when you go to a larger size tires (larger width).
 What are the differences between motorcycle and car rims.
 ETC. You may be very interested.

 That article is quite nerdy in places, but has some real jewels of information here and there.
-It really is worth the FULL read, as many of the information jewels are later in the article.
+It really is worth the FULL read, as many of the information jewels are quite a bit later in the article.

 The photo below is of me, at one of the Griffith Park Sidecar Rallies.
 This older photo is from back when we could camp overnight there.